 Entry Preparation Tips

-1. Write Your Entries Before Submitting Them
+1. Write Your Entries Offline

 Write your entries offline, so that you have a permanent record of them.
 It will then take just a few minutes to submit them through our easy-to-use online submission system.
 Don't write your entries on the fly online - if something goes wrong with your computer or there's a momentary glitch in our online system, your work may be lost.